 Please post all the course-related questions on Piazza Discussions forum so that the whole class may benefit from our conversation.
 Please email me for matters of a personal nature.
-Please include the tag [CS162 Winter 2019] in your email subject and use your OSU email instead of the Canvas email.
-I will reply to course-related questions and emails within 24-48 hours.
+Please include the tag [CS162 Summer 2019] in your email subject and use your OSU email instead of the Canvas email.
+I will reply to course-related questions and emails within 48 hours.
 I will also send out the course updates through Canvas Announcement to the whole class and you will receive an email notification on each announcement.
 It is your responsibility to check your OSU email and the Canvas course website regularly to keep updated.
-For questions about assignments and grading, please contact the TA that grade your assignment.
-TAs will hold office hours online from week 1 to week 10.
-The schedule will be posted on Canvas.